theLowBudgetDev/VocalMail/README.md

 - **Full Contact Management:** Add, search, delete, and initiate emails to your contacts, all through voice commands.
 - **Global Email Search:** Find any email, no matter which folder it's in, by searching for content in its subject or body using a voice command.
 - **Text-to-Speech & Caching:** All on-screen text and email content can be read aloud.
 Responses are cached to provide a snappy user experience and reduce API usage.
-- **Mock User Authentication:** A simple, mock-user authentication system for easy demonstration and testing.
+- **Simplified Mock User System:** The application runs as a single, pre-seeded user ("Charlie Davis") to allow for easy demonstration and testing without any login or registration required.

-## User Authentication
+## Simplified User Experience

-VocalMail uses a simple, mock-user authentication system.
-On the login page, you can select which of the five pre-seeded users you would like to log in as.
-This allows for easy testing of a multi-user environment without the need for registration or password management.
-Your session is remembered in a browser cookie, and you can switch between users from the profile icon in the top-right corner.
+VocalMail now uses a simplified, authentication-free system.
+The application automatically runs as a default mock user, "Charlie Davis".
+This allows you to start using the app immediately without the need for registration or login.
+The session is managed automatically, and all data is tied to this default user.

 ## Technology Stack